-In 2021, Massachusetts will become the sixth state to offer employees paid family and medical leave, and its benefits will be the most generous by far.
-Benefits under the new Paid Family and Medical Leave (PFML) law will take effect beginning in January 2021.
-Most employees will be entitled to up to 12 weeks of paid leave to care for a family member who has a serious health condition or to bond with a new child.
-Eligible employees may also be able to receive up to 20 weeks of paid leave to deal with their own serious medical condition.
+On January 1, 2021, Massachusetts became the sixth state to offer employees paid family and medical leave, and its benefits are the most generous by far.
+Benefits under the new Paid Family and Medical Leave (PFML) law took effect beginning in January 2021.
+Most employees are entitled to up to 12 weeks of paid leave to care for a family member who has a serious health condition or to bond with a new child.
+Eligible employees may also receive up to 20 weeks of paid leave to deal with their own serious medical condition.
 Leave benefits are also available for employees who are affected by a qualifying exigency arising out of a family member’s active duty or impending call to active duty in the Armed Forces.
-Here are 10 things you need to know about the new PFML law and how it pertains to employee rights.
+Here are 10 things you need to know about the PFML law and how it pertains to employee rights.

 - New Parents can Qualify for Partial Wage Replacement